hapsari22/social-jwt-server/README.md

 * `TOKEN_EXPIRATION`: _e.g._ '2d'.
 Check https://github.com/auth0/node-jsonwebtoken for more details
 * `TOKEN_ISSUER`: identifies principal that issues the tokens (_e.g._ your application domain)
 * `FACEBOOK_APP_ID`
+* `FACEBOOK_SECRET_KEY`: only required if you want long-lived token

 ## Endpoints

 Two endpoints are exposed:
-* `POST /auth`: Post an object with a single attribute as the payload:
+* `POST /auth`: Post an object with two attribute as the payload:
 ```
 {
-  socialToken: 'the facebook token'
+  socialToken: 'the facebook token',
+  longLived:   false
 }
 ```

+If long-lived is `true`, this endpoint will return a Facebook Long-Lived Token provided by Facebook.
+The `FACEBOOK_SECRET_KEY` environment variable must be set.

 * `GET /secure`: Pass your JWT token as a query string `jwt` to verify it

 ## Start container with docker CLI